 The Befriending Service

-For over 15 years the New Connections Befriending Service has provided one to one support for older people who are socially isolated.
+The New Connections Befriending Service has been providing one to one support for older people who are socially isolated for over 25 years.

 "I look forward to my visits with my Befriender.
 We sit and look through my old photos.
 It's great to relive those old memories."